Shubham-Yadav22/ChatwithPDF/README.md

 streamlit run main.py
 ```

-You also need to have LM studio installed to make infernece with Llama 3 model installed.
+You also need to have LM studio with Llama 3 model installed.